 You can also add a business using the WME from any device, not just a smartphone or tablet.
 This gives you the option to upload pictures that your clients have sent to you.
 If you’re adding a business on behalf of a client from afar, then using the WME is the better option.

-Once you’ve arrived at the WME, you’ll click on the gear icon at the top left of the screen.
-This will allow you to select infrastructure from one of four server locations:
+- Once you’ve logged into the WME, you’ll click on the hamburger icon at the top left of the screen.
+This will open up a menu and allow you to select infrastructure from one of three server locations:

 Edit an existing point

 You may not need to add a new point to the map in all cases.
 Sometimes, a business or building already exists.
 If that’s the case, you can change the details.
 Just click on the existing object on the map.
 Then you can modify its location, its properties, or even its geometry.